 Anatomy of the Leg

 The structure of the leg begins with the skeleton.
 The large bones of the leg are the femur (thighbone) and the tibia and fibula of the shin.
 Smaller bones are found in the feet and toes.
 The patella (kneecap) is located in front of the knee joint where the femur and tibia meet.
-Major joints include the hip, knee, and ankle, but the small joints in the feet and toes also are important since they help support the body and cushion the force that is generated by
+Major joints include the hip, knee, and ankle, but the small joints in the feet and toes also are important since they help support the body and cushion the force that is generated by walking and running.

 The joints are stabilized by thick bands of tissue called ligaments.
 The ends of a bone that make up part of a joint are covered with cartilage to help them glide through their range of motion and decrease the friction of bone rubbing on bone.

 Muscles attach to bone and have tendons that stretch across a joint.
 When a muscle contracts, the joint moves.
 Major muscle groups that affect leg movement include the buttocks, the quadriceps (in the front of the thigh), the hamstrings (in the back of the thigh), and the gastrocnemius (in the back of the calf).
 There are other smaller muscles, including those in the foot, that help stabilize the multiple joints in the feet.

 There are two sets of blood vessels in the leg.
 The arterial system delivers blood, rich with oxygen, from the heart.
 The aorta leaves the heart and descends into the abdomen, divides into the iliac arteries and further splits into the femoral arteries at the level of the groin.
 The femoral artery runs along the back of the femur, and at the back of the knee (the popliteal fossa) it begins branching into smaller and smaller arteries to supply the lower leg, feet, and toes with blood.